mantou132/gem/docs/en/001-guide/README.md

 }
 ```

-_Don't modify prop/attr outside the element `constructor`, they should be passed in one way by the parent element, just like native elements_
+_Do not modify prop/attr within the element, they should be passed in one-way by the parent element, just like native elements_

 In addition, `GemElement` provides React-like `state`/`setState` API to manage the state of the element itself. an element re-rendered is triggered whenever `setState` is called: